Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 Number of Users
    Specifies the number of meshes which use this material.
 F - Fake User
-   When enabled, this material will always be saved within the Blender file, even if it has no meshes which use it (see Deleting a Material).
+   When enabled, this material will always be saved within the blend-file, even if it has no meshes which use it (see Deleting a Material).
 X
    Delete this material (see Deleting a Material).